Send the link below via email or IMCopy

 The King and I

-It portrays the heroine’s dream of the consequence of her behavior.
+It portrays the hero or heroine’s dream of the consequence of his/her behavior.

 1904-1993.
 Noted modern dancer and influential choreographer of Broadway shows.
-Had her greatest successes with Rogers and Hammerstein.
+Had her greatest successes with Rodgers and Hammerstein.

 Born into a theatrical family: her father was a playwright and her uncle a noted film director and producer.